 Otherwise known as: Garden Basil, Sweet Basil

-Habitat: An annual or short lived perennial member of the family Labiatea with over 150 varieties.
-It grows to 50cm in rich soil and has a fleshy, puckered, dark green leaf on square stems that smell strongly of cloves and produces small, white, aromatic flowers in summer.
+Habitat: An annual or short-lived perennial member of the family Labiatea with over 150 varieties.
+It grows to 50cm in rich soil and has a fleshy, puckered, dark green leaf on square stems that smells strongly of cloves and produces small white aromatic flowers in summer.
 Originally native to southern Asia, it is now grown throughout the temperate world.

-What does it do: Its name is believed to derive from the Greek for king – basileus – although some medieval herbalists attribute it to Basilicus, a mythical serpent.
-This arose from a belief that the plant attracted venomous creatures.
-Dioscorides noted the use of basil in the treatment of scorpion stings (Materia Medica).
+What does it do: Its name is believed to derive from the Greek for king: basileus, although some medieval herbalists attribute it to the Basilicus, a mythical serpent.
+This came from a belief that the plant attracted venomous creatures.
+Dioscorides, in Materia Medica, noted the use of basil in the treatment of scorpion stings.
 The Romans used it for relief of flatulence and as a remedy for food poisoning but Galen, physician to Marcus Aurelius, was strongly opposed to internal consumption.

-The plant is claimed to have aphrodisiac properties and the aroma from the crushed leaves stimulates an olfactory system dulled by viral infections.
+The plant is claimed to have aphrodisiac properties and the aroma from the crushed leaves stimulates a sense of smell dulled by viral infections.
 It is rich in vitamins A and C, is antispasmodic, antibacterial, anti-depressant, sedative, an adrenal stimulant and a vermifuge.

-Holy basil, Ocimum Sanctum, is sacred to the Hindus and is planted outside temples to discourage flying insects.
-Basil makes an excellent mosquito repellent and should be grown close to bedroom windows.
+Holy basil – Ocimum sanctum – is sacred to the Hindus and is planted outside temples to discourage flying insects.
+Basil makes an excellent mosquito repellent and should be grown close to the bedroom windows.
 In China it is given to women recovering from hysterectomy.

-While the plant does contain a volatile oil it is now discouraged in aromatherapy because of the presence of methyl chavicol, a carcinogenic.
+While the plant does contain a volatile oil it is now discouraged in aromatherapy because of the presence of methyl chavicol which is thought to be carcinogenic.

 The Mediterranean practice of steeping basil in olive oil and vinegar will produce a perfect salad dressing.
 Basil should be avoided during pregnancy.